Cognitive Dissonance: Type hinting and linting in Python

 Encoding in Python 2 and 3

 In this post I an encoding behavior in python 2 and their differences in python 3 If you’re still using python 2, which many folks are, you may run into encoding issues when processing data.
-Let’s say we have a file called translations.txt that contains translations between English and Mandarin (from the Oxford dictionary): "The book has 500 pages of text.","这本书正文有500页。" "I'll send you a text as soon as I have any news. ...
-Read more
+Let’s say we have a file called translations.txt that contains translations between English and Mandarin (from the Oxford dictionary): "The book has 500 pages of text.","这本书正文有500页。" "I'll send you a text as soon as I have any news.","我一得到任何消息,就立刻给你发短信。" Now, say we try to read the file in python 2: ...

 Simulating Context-Free Bandits